bheimbu/annoSnake/docs/source/output_overview.rst

 |

 .. figure:: _static/MAG_metabolic_pathways.pdf
+   :scale: 100 %

-   :alt: Presence/absence of proteins associated with metabolic pathways in MAGs including the degree of MAG completeness and contamination (in %).
+   Presence/absence of proteins associated with metabolic pathways in MAGs including the degree of MAG completeness and contamination (in %).

 |